 1. Dried Fruits

 Carrying fresh fruits on the trail can get messy.
 Dried fruits are an equally good alternative to this.
 From mangoes to bananas, you have many options to snack.
+According to OwlRatings, dried fruit candies are also a great option you can try.

 Dried fruits are rich in vitamins, calcium, magnesium, and fruit sugar (fructose).
 If you’re on a diet and don’t wanna load on artificial sugar used to preserve dried fruits, go for trusted organic brands.